jsoysouvanh/Refureku/README.md

 		- cmake --build Build/Debug --config Debug --target Refureku
 	- You will find the generator binaries in Build/Release/Bin/ and the library in Build/[Debug|Release]/Lib/
 		> **Note:** On multiple configuration generators such as Visual Studio or XCode, an additional Debug/Release folder is generated.
 Make sure to move libclang.dll and RefurekuSettings.toml next to the generator executable.
-3. In your project settings, add the Refureku headers directory to the include directories (Refureku/Library/Include) and link against Refureku.lib.
+3. In your project settings, add the Refureku headers directory to the include directories.
+If you compiled the library yourself, the headers directory is located at Refureku/Library/Include.
+If you downloaded the binaries, the headers directory is the Include directory.
+4. Link against Refureku.lib.
 Make sure to use the Debug version of the library if you compile your project in Debug mode to prevent [this issue](#issue-1).
 	-  With CMake, it would look like this:
 	```cmake
 	# Add Refureku Include directory